telegramdesktop/tdesktop/docs/building-linux.md

-## Build instructions for CMake using Docker
+## Build instructions for Linux using Docker

 ### Obtain your API credentials